datacarpentry/image-processing/_episodes/08-connected-components.md

 An example of a sequence of orthogonal jumps is shown below.
 Starting from `o` the first jump goes along the row to the right.
 The second jump then goes along the column direction up.
-After this the sequence cannot be continued as a jump has been made in row and column direction.
+After this, the sequence cannot be continued as a jump has already been made in both row and column direction.

 ~~~
 - - 2